Vince McMahon: Retirement, TKO merger and resignation

-On January 26, 2024, one day after a report about alleged sexual assaults committed by McMahon was published by The Wall Street Journal, Deadline confirmed that McMahon had resigned from TKO.
-In a statement, he said the decision was made "out of respect for the WWE Universe, TKO, shareholders, and business partners."

-In March 2024, McMahon filed to sell $411.95 million worth of TKO stock amidst allegations of sexual assault, following a previous sale of shares worth $670.3 million in November.
-McMahon, who resigned from the TKO board earlier due to a lawsuit alleging abuse and sexual exploitation, owns approximately 15 million shares of TKO Group's Class A shares after the recent transactions.
+On January 26, 2024, one day after The Wall Street Journal published a report regarding allegations of sexual assault against McMahon, he resigned from TKO.
+In a statement, he said the decision was made "out of respect for the WWE Universe, TKO, shareholders, and business partners".
+That March, McMahon sold $411.95 million worth of TKO stock amidst allegations of sexual assault, having previously sold shares worth $670.3 million in November.
+After these transactions, McMahon held approximately 8 million shares of TKO Group's Class A shares.